nuwave/lighthouse/docs/master/api-reference/commands.md

 Lighthouse provides some convenient artisan commands.
 All of them are namespaced under `lighthouse`.

+## cache

+Create the cache for the GraphQL AST.

+    php artisan lighthouse:cache

 ## clear-cache

 Clear the cache for the GraphQL AST.